quixio/quix-cli/docs/YamlReference/pipeline-descriptor.md

 - **desiredStatus:** The state in which you want the application to be.
 Common statuses include `Running` and `Stopped`.

+- **publicAccess:** Configures the public accessibility of the deployment.
+If enabled, the service will be accessible via a public URL.
+  - **enabled:** A boolean value that determines if public access is enabled (`true` or `false`).
+  - **urlPrefix:** The URL prefix under which the service will be accessible.

+- **network:** Defines the network settings for the deployment, including the exposed ports.
+  - **ports:** A list of ports to expose.
+    - **port:** The external port number that will be exposed.
+    - **targetPort:** The internal port number the traffic will be directed to.

 - **variables:** Defines any configurable parameters for the deployment.
 These are typically inputs or outputs such as:
   - **name:** The name of the variable.
   - **inputType:** The type of input, usually `InputTopic`, `OutputTopic`, `Secret`, or `FreeText`.